 My clients range from people with low energy and health issues, to competitive sports people who are looking to maximise performance levels.
 I absolutely love seeing the huge impact small changes can make on a person’s quality of life, reducing stress and increasing energy levels.
 It’s a huge privilege to share my knowledge, helping them build confidence and change their relationships with food and exercise forever.

 In 2017 my daughter Amelia was born and as all parents will understand, managing my energy levels became more important than ever.
 How can we look after everyone else if our own cups are empty?
-Since returning from maternity leave, I have also made it my mission to create and deliver more ‘mum focused’ classes, baby yoga and retreats to help new mothers’ recharge and de-stress.
+Since returning from maternity leave, I have also made it my mission to create and deliver more ‘mum focused’ classes, to help new mothers’ recharge and de-stress.

 Since having my daughter I’ve become incredibly aware of how much strain is placed on the spine and back muscles while caring for little ones.
 Constant lifting, carrying and feeding can all take their toll.
 Mums often tell me that their back pain started as just a slight niggle, but then over time got worse and worse.
 This is such a common story and I was a sufferer too.
 So, in early 2019, I was inspired to complete the Dru Yoga Back Care Diploma.
 This has given me the knowledge and confidence to tailor classes specifically for back pain sufferers.
 I especially love sharing these skills with parents and carers and seeing the positive effect on their overall wellbeing.

 My in person services are based in Yorkshire, primarily in Calderdale and Bradford, UK.
-In addition I offer Skype based consultations to suit my global clients and their lifestyles
+Due to Covid Restrictions all of my classes and consultations are taking place online.

 Read Active-Eat’s T&Cs here